AI in B2B sales, end to end

 +340%

-This is the stage our AI Configurator was built for.
-The system interviews the customer conversationally — no forms, no rigid menus — captures their technical requirements, validates every component selection against the live product database using explicit compatibility rules, and delivers a complete, priced, accurate quote.
-The customer gets their answer in 15 minutes.
-Your sales team receives a qualified opportunity in their CRM.
+This is the stage our Talkulate AI CPQ was built for.
+It interviews the customer conversationally, captures their technical requirements, validates every component against the live product database using explicit compatibility rules, and delivers a complete, priced, accurate quote.
+The customer gets their answer in 15 minutes; your sales team receives a qualified opportunity in their CRM.
 No engineer involved.

-Stage 4 — Proposal & individual value proposition
+Stage 4 — Proposal and individual value proposition

 Most B2B proposals fail not because the product is wrong but because the document is generic.
 The customer reads it and cannot find themselves in it.
-They see the vendor's product described in the vendor's language — features, pricing tiers, implementation timeline — but no clear answer to the question they care about most: "Why is this the right choice for my specific situation?"
+They see the vendor's product in the vendor's language, but no clear answer to the question they care about most: why is this the right choice for my specific situation?

 Generic